 kingdom.

 Mills and Dermot's work is a highly original (though violent) interpretation of the legend, drawing heavily on Welsh sources, and offering a unique interpretation of Guinevere as a sinister but tormented figure.
-(The story was published in trade paperback as Slaine: Treasures of Britain by Hamlyn in 1997, and reprinted in 2001 as one half of the collection Slaine: Warrior Beyond Time.)
+The story was originally published in 2000 AD in 1996-1997 and has been reprinted in trade paperback as Slaine: Treasures of Britain.

 This obscure feature about a villainous sorceress ran in all twenty issues of Fox Features' Weird Comics in the early 1940's.
 The Sorceress' encounter with Gareth, Merlin, Morgana Le Fay, Mordred, and one of the several Arthurian women named Elaine is related in "The Sorceresses of Camelot" (Weird Comics #7, Oct., 1940).
 (Source: the Grand Comics Database.)

 Todd McFarlane's Spawn, published by Image Comics since 1992, tells the story of a man who makes a deal with a devil and becomes both a Hellspawn, destined to be a soldier in Hell's war against Heaven, and a superheroic champion.
-Issue #9 introduces Count Cogliostro (apparently based on the historical charlatan Alessandro, conte di Cagliostro), a mysterious old man who attempts to counsel Spawn.
-Cogliostro is eventually revealed to be an immortal Hellspawn himself, who has foresworn the cause of Hell.
-In the second issue of the spin-off series Spawn: The Dark Ages (April, 1999), Cogliostro introduces himself to a Hellspawn of medieval England, stating that he has been called many names in his time: "...
+Issue #9 introduced Count Cogliostro (apparently based on the historical charlatan Alessandro, conte di Cagliostro), a mysterious old man who attempted to counsel Spawn.
+Cogliostro was eventually revealed to be an immortal Hellspawn himself, who had foresworn the cause of Hell.
+In the second issue of the spin-off series Spawn: The Dark Ages (April, 1999), Cogliostro introduced himself to a Hellspawn of medieval England, stating that he had been called many names in his time: "...
 Merridyn...
 Merlin...
 Prospero...
 Cogliostro..."

 The first of several heroines to bear the name Spider-Woman, this character's early exploits were published by Marvel from 1978 to 1983 in an eponymously-titled series.
 Spider-Woman (Jessica Drew) had been raised on Wundagore Mountain in Europe, where centuries earlier the Elder God Chthon had been imprisoned by Morgan Le Fay and her minions.
 Jessica had been touched by the power of Chthon and the sorcerous book called the Darkhold, thus making her a target for Morgan in the present day.
 Spider-Woman fought several battles with Morgan, beginning in Spider-Woman vol.1, #2.
 Probably the most memorable encounter appeared in #41, "Le Morte de Jessica" (Dec., 1981), in which Jessica temporarily found herself living Morgan's life in Camelot.
 The conflict appeared to reach its culmination in issue #50, the series' final issue, in which Jessica Drew apparently died -- although her conflict with Morgan would actually be resolved on a more positive note some months later with the aid of the Avengers.